GEOS-DEV/GEOS/src/coreComponents/physicsSolvers/solidMechanics/docs/MaterialPointMethod.rst

    * - bool
      - prescribedBoundaryFTable
      - 0
-     - Enables boundary driven deformation using interpolated fTable for faces with boundary condition type 2
+     - Enables boundary-driven deformation using interpolated fTable for faces with boundary condition type 2.
+Boundary velocities use the endpoint rate and grid geometry uses the exact finite stretch ratio.
    * - bool
      - prescribedFtable
      - 0